Make-School-Courses/SPD-1.3-Team-Software-Project/README.md

 - [Product Pitch](https://github.com/Make-School-Courses/SPD-1.3-Team-Software-Project/blob/master/Assignments/03-pitch-deck.md)
   - [Rubric](https://github.com/Make-School-Courses/SPD-1.3-Team-Software-Project/blob/master/Assignments/03-pitch-deck.md)

-## Class Assignments
-### Coding Projects
-**All coding projects will require a minimum of 10 commits, and must take place throughout the entirety of the course**

-- **Good Example:** 40+ commits throughout the length of the course, looking for a healthy spattering of commits each week (such as 3-5 per day).
-- **Bad Example:** 10 commits on one day during the course and no others.
-Students who do this will be at severe risk of not passing the class.
-- **Unacceptable Example:** 2 commits the day before a project is due.
-Students who do this should not expect to pass the class.

-#### Why are we doing this?

-We want to encourage best practices that you will see working as a professional software engineer.
-Breaking up a project by doing a large amount of commits helps engineers in the following ways:

-- It's much easier to retrace your steps if you break your project/product/code up into smaller pieces
-- It helps with being able to comprehend the larger problem, and also will help with your debugging (i.e. finding exactly when you pushed that piece of broken code)
-- It allows for more streamlined, iterative communication in your team, as it's much easier to hand off a small change to someone (updating a function) than a huge one (changed the architecture of the project)

-Through this requirement, we hope to encourage you to think about projects with an iterative, modular mindset.
-Doing so will allow you to break projects down into smaller milestones that come together to make your fully-realized solution.

 ## Resources

 - **User Interviews** - user interviews help you understand and validate user needs.
 Here are user interview [best practices](https://docs.google.com/presentation/d/1xtUGbErF315eKkvVAstTnWzoXLmpygtf6YGTEMYwg_A/edit#slide=id.p) and a [template script](https://docs.google.com/document/d/1uRRKejC3Ullk5vdw9P1SHmE56CGkekH2dIaoBV9ISeM/edit)